If you think

 laboratory findings of the ancestors.
 Not everywhere is

-it is tolerated in exceptional cases, the same applies
+is tolerated in exceptional cases, the same applies to incest

-information on previous litters, how often the bitch was
+on previous litters, how often the bitch was mated, etc.)

 A responsible breeder stipulated contractually a pre-emption

-can not stay with you, it moves back to its breeder, who
+not stay with you, it moves back to its breeder, who then

-then - depending on the circumstances - either looking
+- depending on the circumstances - either looking for a

-for a new suitable family or the dog stays in the breeder
+new suitable family or the dog stays in the breeder family.

 breeders and also dog owners should equally act responsibly